Resources

 What is Cloud Optimized GeoTIFF (COG)?

 A Cloud Optimized GeoTIFF (COG) uses internal tiling and overviews for progressive loading via HTTP range requests.
-How to create and use COGs.
+How to create, use, and share COGs online.

 April 12, 2026